Extending the Tutte and Bollob\'as-Riordan Polynomials to Rank 3 Weakly-Colored Stranded Graphs

-\begin{lemma} Let $\cG$ be a representative of $\mG$ a rank $D$ w-colored graph. $\bullet$ Cutting an edge $e$ in $\cG$ yields a representative $\cG \vee e$ of another rank $D$ w-colored graph denoted $\mG \vee e$. $\bullet$ Contracting an edge $e$ in $\cG$ yields a representative $\cG/e$ of another rank $D$ w-colored graph denoted $\mG/e$. \end{lemma} \proof Let $e$ be an edge in $\cG'$ representative of some w-colored graph $\mG$ and $\cG$ the representative of $\mG$ resulting from a contraction of some colored graph $\cG_\col$.

-The cut graph $\cG' \vee e$ is equivalent to $\cG \vee e$.
-We use again here the expansion and contraction move: starting from $\cG \vee e$, we expand this graph in $\cG_\col \vee e$ and contract it back to nothing but itself.
-One finds that $\cG\vee e$ is therefore a graph resulting from the contraction of a colored graph.
-Its equivalence class is the w-colored graph desired.

-Contracting now $e$ in $\cG'$, one gets a graph $\cG'/e$ equivalent to $\cG/e$.
-There exists a colored graph $\cG^0_\col$ contracting to $\cG/e$.
-This is nothing but $\cG_\col$ on which after all contraction yielding $\cG$, one perform another contraction on $e$.
-Note that we could have defined $\cG^0_\col = \cG_\col/e$ and perform the same series of contraction bringing initially $\cG$.
-The end result is $\cG/e$.
-Thus the equivalence class of $\cG/e$ is the w-colored graph that we seek.
+From now on, general discussions are always valid at fixed rank $D$, thus we shall omit to mention it.
+Focusing on operations on w-colored graphs, key notions pertain again to the cut/contraction rules. \begin{lemma} Let $\crrtG$ be a rank $D$ w-colored graph and $e$ one of its stranded edges. $\crrtG \vee e$ the cut graph along $e$, is a rank $D$ w-colored graph. $\crrtG/e$, called the contraction of $\crrtG$ along $e$, is a rank $D$ w-colored graph. \end{lemma} \proof Let $\crrtG$ be the result of a contraction of some HEcTG $\cGcol$.
+We want to show that both $\crrtG \vee e$ and $\crrtG/e$ come from edge contractions of some HEcTGs.
+The HEcTG $\cGcol \vee e$ obviously contracts to give $\crrtG \vee e$.
+There exists a HEcTG $\cGcol^0$ contracting to $\crrtG/e$.
+This is nothing but $\cGcol$ on which, before performing all contractions yielding $\crrtG$, one performs the contraction along $e$.

+To define spanning c-subgraphs of a w-colored graph, we follow the same procedure as the one dealing with HESGs.